typographist/postcss/README.md

   ```

   #### Ratio
   4. Set the ratio.
-To do this, we use Tim Brown's <a href="http://www.modularscale.com/" target="_blank" title"Modular Scale">Modular Scale</a>.
+To do this, we use Tim Brown's <a href="http://www.modularscale.com/" target="_blank" title="Modular Scale">Modular Scale</a>.
 For example, I set a ratio equal to the minor second (~1.067) <a href="http://www.modularscale.com/?16&px&1.067" target="_blank" title="Let's see what happened">Let's see what happened</a>.
 It is not necessary to specify at each breakpoint.
 Each next breakpoint inherits the value of line-height from the previous breakpoint.
   ```js
     typographist({
         base: '16px',